medusajs/nextjs-starter-medusa/README.md

 1. **Setting up the enviroment variables**

-    Get your enviroment variables ready:
+    Navigate into your projects directory and get your enviroment variables ready:

     ```shell
+    cd nextjs-starter-medusa/
     mv .env.template .env.local
     ```